 Orams, 1995, as cited in Kazeminia, Hultman & Mostaghel (2016), defined ecotourism as "traveling to relatively undisturbed or uncontaminated areas with the specific objective of studying, admiring and enjoying the scenery and its wild plants and animals, as well as any existing cultural manifestations (both past and present) found in these areas".
 Ecotourism is a particular kind of alternative tourism closely associated with areas that are environmentally and culturally sensitive (Lu, Gursoy & Chiappa, 2014).
 Wallace & Pierce, 1996, as cited in Sharpley, (2008) posited three key pillars of ecotourism, i.e., (1) Environment, (2) Development and, (3) Experience.
 Accordingly, the Environment pillar refers to managing ecotourism towards conserving the environment and the natural areas.
-Development pillar refers to the encouragement of local participation in tourism development to derive sustainable socio-economic benefits for the local communities.
-Experience pillar refers to providing learning opportunities and meaningful experiences to tourists and the local community.
+Development to derive sustainable socio-economic benefits for the local communities.
+Experiences to tourists and the local community.